ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 ### Post

-This function opens up a social media post to twitter in the browser, this can be altered for any platform, bluesky, tiktok, facebook etc etc. This is a great opportunity to offer your users more rewards for posting about the loot found on their socials.
+This function opens up a social media post to twitter in the browser, this can be altered for any platform, bluesky, tiktok, Facebook etc etc. This is a great opportunity to offer your users more rewards for posting about the loot found on their socials.
 Free publicity is always good for any game new & old.

 ### Recover